 Furthermore, if the pro rata portion of our trust account distributed to our public stockholders upon the redemption of 100% of our public shares in the event we do not complete our initial business combination within the required time period is not considered a liquidation distribution under Delaware law and such redemption distribution is deemed to be unlawful, then pursuant to Section 174 of the Delaware General Corporation Law, the statute of limitations for claims of creditors could then be six years after the unlawful redemption distribution, instead of three years, as in the case of a liquidation distribution.
-It is our intention to redeem our public shares as soon as reasonably possible following the 18th month from the closing of our IPO (November 21, 2019) and, therefore, we do not intend to comply with the above procedures.
+If we do not complete a business combination within the requisite time period, it is our intention to redeem our public shares as soon as reasonably possible following the 18th month from the closing of our IPO (November 21, 2019) and, therefore, we do not intend to comply with the above procedures.
 As such, our stockholders could potentially be liable for any claims to the extent of distributions received by them (but no more) and any liability of our stockholders may extend well beyond the third anniversary of such date.